Aleph-Alpha/support/qdrant-backup-restore/k8s/README.md

 Important steps to note:

 - **Create** S3 bucket.
-  - Here you can use object storage service providers like stackit, AWS e.t.c or a self hosted solution like [minio](https://www.min.io/).
+  - Here you can use object storage service providers like StackIt, AWS e.t.c or a self hosted solution like [minio](https://www.min.io/).
   - Acquire the credentials to push/pull from the S3 bucket.

-- Add the credentials as a kubernetes secret to the cluster.
+- Add the S3 credentials as a kubernetes secret to the cluster.
-  - Using the Kubernetes secret template provider [here](config-secret.yaml) update the values accordngly.
+  - Using the Kubernetes secret template provided [here](config-secret.yaml) update the values accordngly.
-    - For Qdrant instances without API key and intances leave the secret as is otherwise update it.
+    - For Qdrant instances without API key leave the secret as is otherwise update it.
     - Deploy the secret to the cluster.

       ````bash